WRLC Handbook

 If an employee has knowledge of or concern of illegal or dishonest activity, the employee may communicate with any of the following:

-Any violation involving a member of senior staff should be reported to the Chairman of the Board of Directors.
+Any violation involving a member of senior staff should be reported to the Chair of the Board of Directors.

 Communications may be verbal, but a written communication would be preferred.
 No particular format is necessary.
 Communications should include all information necessary to properly and completely evaluate the complaint or charge.
 This includes material evidence, names of persons able to corroborate the accusation and how to contact the complainant to assure anonymity, if anonymity is desired.
 (Note: Anonymity may hinder the ability to investigate the matter in a timely and effective manner).